 Austria, Estonia, Germany and Slovenia had the highest rates of young people having consumed alcohol in 2015

-In many societies, consumption of alcoholic beverages is a regular feature of social gatherings.
+In many societies, the consumption of alcoholic beverages is a regular feature of social gatherings.
 However, alcohol is a psychoactive substance with dependence-producing properties.
-Depending on drinking patterns and the strength of the alcohol being consumed it can have serious negative consequences on health (such as toxic effects on organs and tissues, intoxication, dependency), while the consumption of alcohol may also increase the chances of being involved in situations resulting in injuries.
+Contingent on drinking patterns and the strength of the alcohol being consumed it can have serious negative consequences on health (such as toxic effects on organs and tissues, intoxication, dependency), while the consumption of alcohol may also increase the chances of being involved in situations resulting in injuries.
 For adolescents, alcohol consumption may play a role in social interaction and impact on a person’s image among peers.
 According to the WHO, children, adolescents and elderly people are more vulnerable to alcohol-related harm than other age groups.
 Furthermore, the early onset of alcohol consumption is associated with increased risk of alcohol abuse and addiction at later ages.

 Source data for tables and graphs

 Eurostat provides information on a wide range of demographic data, at national and regional level on an annual basis.
 These include statistics on the number of deaths by age, by year of birth, as well as by sex, educational attainment, legal marital status, citizenship and country of birth.
 Statistics are also collected for life expectancy, infant mortality and late foetal deaths.
 The completeness of information depends on the availability of data reported by the national statistical authorities.
 A series of mortality indicators are produced, which may be used to derive a range of information on subjects such as crude death rates by age, gender or educational attainment.